psxdev/ps4sdk/README.md

 ## Prerequisites
 * A unix or linux system, VM or Container
-	* for OSX you will need to build clang and binutils from source
+	* If your OS doesn't have Clang installed you will need to build clang and binutils from source
 	* for Windows, i dont use it so no help from me
 * `clang 3.7` or later
 * `make`